ColinKennedy/rez_developer_packages/rez_lint/README.md

 ```

 If they sorted the list above, it'd be plain as day that a requirement
-was posted twice. n this case, "dependency_here" has 2 entries, when
+was posted twice.
+In this case, "dependency_here" has 2 entries, when
 there should only be one.

 ```python